spark-server/spark-server/README.md

 ## API

-You can find the generated RAML documentation of the REST API at [http://spark-server.github.io/api/index.html](http://spark-server.github.io/api/index.html), or on the `Spark-Server` instance under `/v1/docs/api`.
+You can find the generated RAML documentation of the REST API at [http://spark-server.github.io/api/index.html](http://spark-server.github.io/api/index.html), or on the `spark-server` instance under `/v1/docs/api`.
 The RAML file can be accessed via `/v1/docs/api/raml`.

 ## Capabilities